Appearance

 Location:Settings → AI Agent (Preview) → Vector Indexes

-This section displays the vector indexes created by Prep Data for AI or Vector Jobs.
+This page lists the vector indexes created by Prep Data for AI and shows their current state and scale.

-- Vector Index Name (usually linked to model + job)
+- Vector Index name (typically mapped to model ID/name)

 - Updated At timestamp